 The Paris Kyne client is mainly a race follower, thougth Jewish and other Religious clients form part of the client base.
 Favored materials include wire, feathers and felt.
 Techniques would include blocking on any of the 702 hat blocks in the collection and shopping (shopping must be a techniqe somewhere in the world)

-Other intrests include pumping iron, shopping and collecting Tim Burton stuff.
+Other interest include pumping iron, shopping and collecting Tim Burton stuff.

-This years exhibition will be “The Master Milliners Muse” to be held in September, 2005 at Tasma Terrace, and will look at 13 pieces all commissioned by one client over the last 13 years.
+The exhibition “The Master Milliners Muse” was be held in September, 2005 at Tasma Terrace.
+It looked at 13 pieces all commissioned by one client over the last 13 years.